stefandanaita/hackernews-scraper/README.md

     npm start -- --posts n

-The double dashes `--` in the `npm start -- --posts n` are necessary so that the arguments is passed to the command.
+The double dashes `--` in the `npm start -- --posts n` are necessary so that the argument is passed to the command.

 ## Docker